 articles: Body type system

-The typeface Miller is the most universal element across all sites, and it forms the foundation of the type system, which has also been true for the print magazine, for almost two decades.
+The typeface Miller is the most universal element across all sites, and it forms the foundation of the type system, which has also been true for the print magazine, for over two decades.
 Body text, captions, credits, annotations, links and hover styles all utilize Miller text, and Miller display is used for article display type on four sites

 articles: image system